muratkeremozcan/pizza-api/README.md

 });
 ```

+Spok is great for mirroring the data we get from the wire into concise, comprehensive and flexible assertions.
+Here the data is just an array of properties.

 ![spok data](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/ci6vmvtw1q9qiamaz28n.png)

-### Using enums for flag values
+#### Using enums for flag values

 We are using the the string `update-order` often.
-In the previous blog we even used it at `./handlers/update-order.js`.
+In the previous blog where the flag was setup, we even used it at the lambda `./handlers/update-order.js`.
 When there are so many flags being used in our system, it is possible to use an incorrect string.
-It would be great if we had a central location of flags, we imported those enums and could never get the flag name wrong.
+It would be great if we had a central location of flags, we imported those enums and could only get the flag name wrong in one spot.

 There are a few benefits of using enums: